natecavanaugh/list-npm-contents/README.md

 [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-> List the contents of an npm package
+> List the file contents of an npm package

+This will list the files that are actually in the tarball of the NPM module, not just what's reported in the files field of package.json.

 ## Install